drBenway/pixi-vn-wiki/start/labels.md

 ## Close current label

-To close the current label you must call the `GameStepManager.closeCurrentLabel()` function.
+To close the current label you must execute the `GameStepManager.closeCurrentLabel()` function.

 ```typescript
 GameStepManager.closeCurrentLabel()